docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.rst

 When a new GPU effect instance is created, the instance has the option of opting-in or out of providing GPU rendering.
 The GPU effect should be reasonably sure it has sufficient resources to complete the render if it opts-in, because there is no API support to fall back to software rendering in the middle of a render.

-Calling GetDeviceInfo() in the :ref:`gpu-effects-transitions/suites.gpu-device-suite`, and checking ``outDevi­ceInfo.outMeetsMinimumRequirementsForAcceleration``, you can see if supports the minimum system requirements for acceleration.
+Calling GetDeviceInfo() in the :ref:`gpu-effects-transitions/suites.gpu-device-suite`, and checking ``outDeviceInfo.outMeetsMinimumRequirementsForAcceleration``, you can see if supports the minimum system requirements for acceleration.
 Do not proceed with

 AcquireExclusiveDeviceAccess(), if the minimum requirements are not met.